God Has Returned: I Won’t Live by Religious Rituals Any Longer

 I come from a family of Catholics, and I grew up reciting the prayers with my parents.
 The Chinese Communist government was clamping down on Catholicism at the time, so we were always faced with the danger of being reported and then arrested.
 But even so, we would always think of a way to get there whenever a priest was giving Mass at someone’s house.
 We also never failed to recite the prayers every day, and we read whatever prayer was prescribed by the Catholic Church for each holiday.
 We fasted on Good Friday and we did the Way of the Cross; we observed the various holidays, like the Feast of the Baptism, Good Friday, Easter, and Christmas.
 The priest told us that by observing all these religious rituals, we were worshiping God and that made us pious believers, that it was something that God would celebrate, and that when the Lord returned, He would take us up into heaven.

 When I first started observing these rites, I was overflowing with faith and I was really ardent about it.
-I could also feel the work of—whenever I performed a ritual, I felt really moved.
+I could also feel the work of the Holy Spirit—whenever I performed a ritual, I felt really moved.
 But after a number of years, I realized that the priest’s sermons always seemed dry, like he was recycling the same old things over and over.
 Nothing felt fresh or new, and I wasn’t enjoying them at all.
 And I wasn’t moved while observing all those rituals, either, but instead it felt tiring and troublesome.
 Sometimes, when I was reciting scriptures or doing the Way of the Cross, I had a really hard time finding internal peace, and I’d be thinking about my business at the same time, wanting to hurry up and finish so I could do something else.
 Sometimes I simply wouldn’t observe these rites when I was busy with work, thinking I’d make up for it later—I was entirely going through the motions.
 But then I would think about the priest saying we were doing these things for God, and we had to be steadfast in them or else we weren’t true believers.
 So in an effort to be a good Catholic and get into heaven, I just forced myself to keep doing them.

 Welcoming the Lord’s Return